 My first trip to the falls was grueling and this is the reason I didn’t write about it immediately.
 I didn’t think it would be safe to promote it at that time.
 However, in my last trip, I noticed that the roads had improved, with a long stretch of rough road now cemented and easy to pass by.
-However, the majority of the route going up to the falls is still dirt road and it’s not confirmed whether the local government plans to create an accessible way all the way to this nature attraction.
+However, the majority of the route going up to the falls is still dirt road and it’s not confirmed whether the local government plans to create an accessible road all the way to this nature attraction.

 The monster jeep/truck is a novelty ride so it can be fun if it’s your first time getting on one.
 The 1st hour ride from the town center is smooth enough — the route passes by several barangays and then towards a pastoral hillside with huge boulders.

 From here on, the road stops.
 We stopped for a while so the driver and his companions could secure chains to the tires, so the vehicle can safely maneuver through rough mountain roads.
 Then it was 1 hours of bumpy, uncomfortable ride.
 I liked to compare this to a theme park ride, except it seems never ending.
 On occasions, the vehicle tipped sideways as it made its way across rocky routes.

 The monster jeep/struck stopped at the jump-off point..
 From there, it’s only about 15-20 minutes of easy trekking down Kaparkan Falls.

 Once you set your sight on Kaparkan Falls, you’ll know that it’s worth the trip.

 It’s a majestic sight to behold — layers and layers of white limestone terraces, filled with basins of water to bathe on.
 The waterfall stretches down to the river below that it’s impossible to capture it in a single frame.

 On days with good rain, the basins brim with emerald-green water.
 On drier days, the water is either clear or muddy.
 This is one of the reasons why Kaparkan Falls is best visited during the first onslaught of the typhoon season in July or September.